Make-School-Courses/DS-2.9-Technical-Seminar/README.md

 - Actively participate in class and abide by the [Attendance Policy](https://make.sc/attendance-policy)
 - Make up classwork from all absences

+## Grade Determination
+Grade is composed of Project Milestones and In-class Assignments and Quizzes as follows
+- Milestone 1: 10 points
+- Milestone 3: 10 points
+- Milestone 4: 10 points
+- Milestone 5: 10 points
+- Milestone 6: 40 points
+- Milestone 7: 10 points
+- In-class Assignments and Quizzes: 50 points
+- To pass the course, a student must get at least 70/100 on the Milestones and at least 35/50 on the in-class Assignments and Quizzes.
+The worst quiz score will be dropped

 ## Data Science Technical Interview Topics Covered in this course